Phuket Old Town Guide

 Is Phuket Old Town Safe for Tourists?

-If you’ve been considering visiting places like Bangkok, Chiang Mai, or the southern islands but feel slightly nervous, Phuket Old Town is actually a perfect introduction to Thai culture in a calm and comfortable setting.
+If you have been considering visiting places like Bangkok, Chiang Mai, or the southern islands but feel slightly nervous, Phuket Old Town is a perfect introduction to Thai culture in a calm and comfortable setting.
+The streets are pedestrian-friendly, English signage is widespread, and the community of café owners and shopkeepers is accustomed to and genuinely welcoming of visitors at any experience level.

 Final Thoughts: A Must-Visit Stop in Phuket